-The Code of Federal Regulations (CFR) annual edition is the codification of the general and permanent rules published in the Federal Register by the departments and agencies of the Federal Government produced by the National Archives and Records Administration's Office of the Federal Register (OFR) and the Government Printing Office.
+The Code of Federal Regulations (CFR) annual edition is the codification of the general and permanent rules published in the Federal Register by the departments and agencies of the Federal Government produced by the National Archives and Records Administration's Office of the Federal Register (OFR) and the Government Publishing Office.

 Parallel Table of Authorities and Rules for the Code of Federal Regulations and the United States Code Text